Conflict at work is inevitable. But are you part of the problem or the solution? We all have some level of influence in making peace at work.

 Office gossip can range from talking about embarrassing antics at an office party to whispers about who made mistakes that cost the company money.

 Gossip is a trap.

 One story leads to another and suddenly you find yourself listening to or spreading rumors about people and situations that don’t concern you.
 Worse yet, you probably don’t have all the facts, so spreading gossip may also mean spreading misinformation and negativity.

 When others share gossip with you, don’t delight in the details.
 Let the story end with you and avoid offering additional “facts.”
-If people pry for information, shut them down by asking, “Why do you ask?”
+If people pry for information, shut them down.

 Make peace at work by discouraging gossip and encouraging respect for all people.